OUR PHILOSOPHY

 We practice zero-input beekeeping.
 This means that we only take as much honey from a hive as will allow the bees to survive the season without intervention - a difficult and fine line to walk.

 Unspun honey is harvested in small batches and we do not mix honey from multiple hives together.
-Each batch produces a maximum of 14kg of honey, and usually closer to 12kg.
+Each batch produces a maximum of 20kg of honey, and usually closer to 12kg.
+Each batch is at most 80 jars.
 It is never filtered, blended, or heated above hive temperature (We press the honey at 25 ºC and store it in a cool room).
 Each batch of honey is unique to the apiary, the hive, and time of year, a term collectively called terroir.
 No two batches are the same because some plants might only flower once in ten years, or at different times from one year to the next.
 Even two hives in the same apiary will taste different because the bees from each hive will inevitably gather nectar from different sources and in different quantities.

 Honey from our hives is always multifloral and our apiaries are carefully located so that the bees have access to a wide range of floral sources at all times of the year.
 When we notice a dearth in flowers in an area at a particular time of year, we plant native trees and flowers that will cover that gap in following years, increasing the biodiversity of the region.